 Focusing is gentle and profound.
-It is a natural way of paying attention to oneself and others that is based upon concrete experience.
-It offers a grounded alternative to abstract concepts, mechanical tools & techniques, and the imposition of external authority or social convention.
+It is a natural way of paying attention to oneself and others offering a grounded alternative to abstract concepts, mechanical tools & techniques, and the imposition of external authorities or social expectations.

 Focusing has applications in: